domai-tb/message-level-security-ws2526/excersise-02/solution/solution.md

 c) `api_key`

 d) Neah, API-keys are still common practice but "dynamic" authentication token like JWTs / SSO-based authentication would be more secure (if correctly configured).
+The tomtom API uses HTTPS, the sending the API key via query itself would be fine.
+One issue would be, for example, logging via the browser history.
+This makes the aforementioned authentication methods preferable.

 e)